 Prior to enrolling in a First Nations Studies module you must complete:

 Upon completion of the above, you can select a First Nations Studies module and enrol in courses required for the module.
 The modular degree structure allows you to enrol in courses in other programs, departments and faculties and to customize your studies to match your academic goals and interests.
 This structure also provides you with the opportunity to achieve a broader knowledge base.

 At First Nations Studies, we offer three modules:

-For details regarding First Nations Studies modules, please click HERE
+For details please review the First Nations Studies Modules.